Viktor Prokopenya: Legal and social initiatives

 Prokopenya participated in developing legislation aimed at stimulating the IT industry in Belarus.
 He began proposing for changes in 2017, which would later materialise into the Decree on Development of Digital Economy, designed to be a mutually beneficial legal framework for IT businesses in post-Soviet countries.

 Prokopenya advocated for digitalizing schools, presenting 600 students with tablets in December 2018.
 In 2019, he proposed reforms to the state education system, including the introduction of electronic paperwork, virtual tutorials, personalized teaching methods, career guidance, and modernizing of teachers’ remuneration.
 He also pushed for greater focus on English in schools while supporting Belarusian language development with various sponsorships.
 He sponsors «Вяселка» (‘Vyaselka’) magazine for children, Jerzy Giedroyc Literary Award, and «Наша Гiсторыя» (‘Our History’) publication.

 Prokopenya highlighted the limited number of IT specialists and low IT education levels among university graduates, proposing a $15 million initiative from the High Tech Park fund to support IT education, which would benefit thousands of students annually.
 However, authorities did not support these initiatives.

-Professorship
+Academic and public roles

-From September 2023, Prokopenya precepts as a visiting professor of Practice in Innovation and Entrepreneurship at the University of Leeds.
+In September 2023, Prokopenya became a visiting professor of Practice in Innovation and Entrepreneurship at the University of Leeds.

+In 2026, Prokopenya was appointed a co-opted trustee of the Natural History Museum in London for a four-year term.